WemimoAdewale/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that prints the groups a user is part of
+script that changes owner of file